tensorflow/transform/docs/api_docs/python/tft/scale_to_z_score_per_key.md

 #### Returns:

-A `Tensor` or `SparseTensor` containing the input column scaled to mean 0 and variance 1 (standard deviation 1), grouped per key.
+A `Tensor` or `SparseTensor` containing the input column scaled to mean 0 and variance 1 (standard deviation 1), grouped per key if a key is provided.

 That is, for all keys k: (x - mean(x)) / std_dev(x) for all x with key k.
 If `x` is floating point, the mean will have the same type as `x`.
 If `x` is integral, the output is cast to tf.float32.